 The Advisory Council on School Facilities and Capital Programs assists the School Board in the continuous, systematic review of school facilities and the annual and long-range Capital Improvement Program.
 The Council offers recommendations and suggestions to the School Board on the Annual School Facilities and Student Accommodation Plan, which includes the six-year Capital Improvement Plan, and for future funding for school facilities.
 The 15-member council is appointed to two-year staggered terms.
 For information or to volunteer to serve on this advisory council, call the School Board Office at 703-228-6015 or fill out the Application for Advisory Council on School Facilities and Capital Programs.

 The Aquatics Committee advises and makes recommendations on aquatics-related programs and facilities, including activities offered and the need for additional programs and/or facilities.
 The committee also reviews policies governing participation, fees charged, and relationships among various activities in the facilities, and reviews agreements and other policies regarding the joint use, operation and funding of the facilities.
 In addition, the Committee facilitates the involvement of Arlington businesses and community groups in aquatics programs and facilities, and oversees Arlington’s participation in the development of aquatics facilities or programs on a regional basis, as well as the use of the facilities and programs by Arlington residents and by non-residents.
 The Aquatics Committee shares information about aquatics programs with community organizations, and may conduct public meetings, forums and educational programs, investigate and mediate complaints regarding aquatics programs, and publicize existing or proposed aquatics programs.
 The Aquatics Committee is composed of 10 members who serve for a term of 3 years.
 The School Board appoints 5 members to the Committee, and with the approval of the County Board, the Sports Commission appoints 5 additional members.
-A member of the Sports Commission is appointed annually to chair the Committee.
 Membership should be representative of the interest groups who frequent the pool, such as leisure, therapeutic, competitive, instructional, fitness, senior, and lap swimmers.

 To maintain fiscal integrity, public confidence, and wise stewardship of taxpayer resources, the Arlington School Board actively seeks the advice and insight of citizens regarding the Arlington Public Schools budget.
 The Budget Advisory Council makes recommendations on policies and practices related to the presentation and preparation of the operating budget and the financial management of the school system; makes recommendations to the School Board on budget priorities; advises on the degree to which the Superintendent’s Proposed Budget supports best fiscal practices and the School Board’s priorities, assists in educating the community about the budgeting process; and provides, upon the Board’s request, study and recommendations on special topics or issues.
 The Council is comprised of 15 Arlington citizens who are not APS employees and who exhibit a broad range of interests, including knowledge and interest in budget matters.
 Membership is for two-year terms and no more than six years on the Council.
 The School Board may invite various civic organizations to suggest persons for membership on the Council.
 Additionally, the County Council of PTAs, the Advisory Council on Instruction and the Civic Federation each may nominate a representative to the Council.
 For more information, contact the Finance Department at 703-228-6125 or fill out the advisory council application form.